elk-examination

 Tick Surveillance Project

-Kentucky Fish and Wildlife is collecting ticks from five Kentucky Fish and Wildlife wildlife management areas (WMAs) across Kentucky to genus and screen for known zoonotic pathogens.
+Kentucky Fish and Wildlife is conducting a tick surveillance project across five wildlife management areas (WMAs) in Kentucky to identify and screen ticks for known zoonotic pathogens.
+These areas include Clay WMA, Taylorsville WMA, Green River Lake WMA, Peabody WMA, and Big Rivers WMA.
 Results from the project will be summarized and shared with the Kentucky Department for Public Health.

 Project Partners